 Duration of symptoms can be acute (within one month), subacute (two to three months), or chronic (more than three months).

-Hand x-ray or CT scan can be used to evaluate for fractures (especially hamate fracture).
+A hand x-ray or computed tomogram (CT) scan can be used to evaluate for fractures (especially hamate fracture).

-MRI of the hand can show anatomical variations within Guyon's canal and evaluate for structures responsible for mechanical compression of the ulnar nerve (e.g., lipomas, ganglion cyst, aberrant muscle).
+Magnetic resonance imaging of the hand can show anatomical variations within Guyon canal and evaluate for structures responsible for mechanical compression of the ulnar nerve (e.g., lipomas, ganglion cyst, aberrant muscle).

-Angiography can be used for evaluation of ulnar artery aneurysm or thrombosis.
+Angiography can be used for the evaluation of ulnar artery aneurysm or thrombosis.

-EMG and nerve conduction velocity (NCV) are used to assess peripheral nerve compromise and localize the level at which nerve is affected (i.e., differentiate between ulnar nerve entrapment within Guyon's canal at the wrist vs. Cubital tunnel at the elbow vs. C8-T1 radiculopathy).
+Electromyography (EMG) and nerve conduction velocity (NCV) are used to assess peripheral nerve compromise and localize the level at which nerve is affected (i.e., differentiate between ulnar nerve entrapment within Guyon canal at the wrist vs. cubital tunnel at the elbow vs. C8-T1 radiculopathy).

 Wrist splinting must keep the wrist in neutral position but may allow fingers to move around freely.
 A splint is to be worn at least at night for a recommended duration of one to 12 weeks.

-According to the same European Handguide study, NSAIDs and corticosteroid injections are not beneficial for the treatment of Guyon's canal syndrome.
+According to the same European Handguide study, non-steroidal anti-inflammatory drugs and corticosteroid injections are not beneficial for the treatment of Guyon canal syndrome.

 Additional treatments that can be used include therapeutic ultrasound and nerve gliding exercises.